treeverse/lakeFS/README.md

 * `client_id` - The client whose repo was modified
 * `repo_id` - the repo being modified
 * `event_type` - mutation that took place (merge, write, etc).
 * `event_payload` - data relevant for that specific event type.
-This will enclude e.g. affected path, object id, branch name, etc.
+This will include e.g. affected path, object id, branch name, etc.

 This data will synchronously be written to Kafka as part of a transaction.
 A transaction will fail if writing the event does not succeed.
 This ensures that any mutation to the metadata layer must be consistent with the transaction log.

 A stream processor will read these events and write them in batches to the repo's bucket.
 The collection will be partitioned by logical_timestamp to allow for easy lifecycle management and query performance

-As an optimization, we can do a nightly compaction, removing old entries that have been superseeded by newer mutations.
+As an optimization, we can do a nightly compaction, removing old entries that have been superseded by newer mutations.

 This should allow us to do a repo reconciliation in the future, in case of corruption, FDB failure or critical bug, to ensure we never lose customer data.

-In case of a general failure, if we only have the S3 bucket with the underlying blocks and journal, we should be able to completly reconstruct the metadata.
+In case of a general failure, if we only have the S3 bucket with the underlying blocks and journal, we should be able to completely reconstruct the metadata.
 For a large 1.5b object repo, with 10 FDB servers each [supporting 55k writes/sec](https://apple.github.io/foundationdb/performance.html#throughput-per-core) we should be able to reconstruct the entire state of the repo by replaying the journal in about 45 minutes, assuming we properly saturate the FDB cluster and have no write skew.